nonoo/esp-remote-wakeup/README.md

 - Press the reset button on your board to exit bootloader mode

-Now if you press the button on your board, or open the URL `http://esp-wakeup-keypress.localdomain/wakeup?pass=wakeup` an `a` key will be pressed on your computer.
+Now if you press the button on your board, or open the URL `http://esp-wakeup-keypress.localdomain/wakeup?pass=wakeup` an wakeup signal is sent to your computer.
 You may need to change the `pass=wakeup` in the URL if you've modified CONFIG_ESP_WAKEUP_KEYPRESS_HTTPD_PASSWORD in the `sdkconfig` file.